nsemets/angular-osf/docs/testing.md

 ---

-### `testing/data/`
+### Test Data

-Includes fake/mock data used by tests to simulate external API responses or internal state.
+The `src/testing/data/` directory includes fake/mock data used by tests to simulate external API responses or internal state.

-Only use data from the `testing/data` data mocks to ensure that all data is the centralized.
+The OSF Angular Test Data module provides a centralized and consistent source of data across all unit tests.
+It is intended solely for use within unit tests.
+By standardizing test data, any changes to underlying data models will produce cascading failures, which help expose the full scope of a refactor.
+This is preferable to isolated or hardcoded test values, which can lead to false positives and missed regressions.

+The strategy for structuring test data follows two principles:

+1. Include enough data to cover all relevant permutations required by the test suite.
+2. Ensure the data reflects all possible states (stati) of the model.

 **examples**